• Skip to primary navigation

 Risk is the probability of harm or injury (physical, psychological, social, or economic) occurring as the result of participation in a research study.
 Biomedical researchers must consider the following risks when conducting their study:

-1. Social, psychological, or economic harm (See Social Behavioral Research for details)
+1. Social, psychological, or economic harm

 2. Physical harm

-• possible side effects of drugs
+• possible side effects of drugs, biologics, or medical devices

 iStar